-Tables illustrating how the major assessment areas presented in chapter two are aligned with these source documents are presented in appendixes C and D. These sources embody a wealth of information about technological literacy and technology education.
-All of them address similar issues of K-12 content and assessment, and in many ways they converge on a broad vision of technology and engineering literacy.
+Tables illustrating how the major assessment areas presented in Chapter Two are aligned with these source documents are presented in Appendices D, E, F, and G. These sources embody a wealth of information about technology and engineering literacy and technology education.
+All address similar issues of K-12 content and assessment, and in many ways they converge on a broad vision of technology and engineering literacy.
 However, the various documents do not always agree on definitions of terms, and in many cases they attach different meanings to phrases such as "educational technology" and "technology education," which a reader outside the field would find confusing.
-Consequently, it is important to establish clear definitions for the purpose of this framework and the work of NAEP that will follow.
-(See the glossary in appendix A for full definitions of relevant terms used in this framework.)
+Consequently, it is important to establish clear definitions for the purpose of the framework and specifications and the work of NAEP that will follow.
+(See the glossary in Appendix B for full definitions of relevant terms used in the framework and specifications.)

-Definitions of Key Terms Used in This Framework
+Definitions of Key Terms Used in the Framework and Assessment Specifications

-Because of the variety of meanings associated with words and terms that are used throughout this document, meanings and usages specific to this framework are offered here.
+Because of the variety of meanings associated with words and terms that are used throughout this document, meanings and usages specific to the framework and specifications are offered here.
 The particular words and terms at issue are technology, engineering, technology and engineering literacy, and educational technology.
-It is important to note that these definitions have been developed for the sole purpose of informing NAEP about the field of technology and engineering literacy.
+It is important to note that these definitions have been developed for the sole purpose of informing the National Assessment of Educational Progress about the field of technology and engineering literacy.
 No additional claim is made regarding the usefulness of these definitions for other purposes-and, in particular, they should not be used for the interpretation of state and local assessments, since these may be based on different definitions of technology and engineering literacy.
-This framework defines technology, engineering, and technology and engineering literacy as:
+The framework and specifications define technology, engineering, and technology and engineering literacy as: